gamer7569/mobilenews/README.md

 # Mobile News
 A React Native client to consume the WP Rest API.
 Currently only iOS.
 Android version will be added when iOS working prototype is complete.

+##Setup
+Local setup is the same as the [standard setup for react native](https://facebook.github.io/react-native/docs/getting-started.html#content).

 ##Modifications to the WordPress install